Gajenthran/Games/README.md

 # iamGame
 iamGame groups all of my game under differents programming languages (C, Java).
-It's a way for me to discover new languages and various techniques to create games. iamGame is a temporary title.
+It's a way for me to discover new languages and various techniques to create games. myGame is a temporary title.

 ## C
 - Connect 4, realized via SDL, based on the game Connect 4 (https://en.wikipedia.org/wiki/Connect_Four).